Piano Sonata No. 3 (Schumann): Movements

 The work, in general, is a typical sonata with some surprises such as Clara Schumann's andantino.
 The final movement is reminiscent of his Kreisleriana, Op.
 16. This movement ends with a coda in F major concluding the work in a brilliant and powerful way.
-Many pianists such as Vladimir Horowitz, Grigory Sokolov, and Maurizio Pollini have interpreted it.
+Many pianists such as Vladimir Horowitz, Grigory Sokolov, András Schiff, and Maurizio Pollini have interpreted it.